Guns flashed in Philly virtual classrooms raises many concerns

-Captain Frank Milillo, with Southwest Detectives is who's in charge of investigating this incident.

 "We executed a search warrant at the child's house.
-He wasn't on location and we didn't recover any firearms," said Milillo.
+He wasn't on location and we didn't recover any firearms," said Captain Frank Milillo with the Philadelphia Police Department.

 "We want to track him down and have a conversation with him," said Milillo.
 "And we want to make sure where that video was recorded and check that location."